-This blog entry focuses on painting development over Study Block 3.
+This blog entry focuses on painting development over Unit 3.
 I aim here to be more experimental in my approach.
 The theme for this study block is ‘aesthetics of emergence’.
 How can I use it in creative and expansive ways?
 Where will it take the work?
 How can it be used to interpret folk horror?

 How is it that everything always seems to be a beginning?
 This seems on the surface to be a thing of anxiety, however considering this pervasive sense more closely reveals something more positive…while anxiety is part of this, it is also instrumental to project oneself into the future.
 As 2023 dawns on us, with all those looming problems of, and arising from, ecology and economy, that sense of beginning is important – without it, all that remains is an un-ecstatic, heavy-footed stasis.
 So in the spirit of yet another beginning, a reiteration of intentions regarding painting!